deephyper/deephyper/docs/examples/examples_bbo/plot_black_box_optimization.rst

  .. code-block:: none

-    WARNING:root:Results file already exists, it will be renamed to /Users/35e/Projects/DeepHyper/deephyper/examples/examples_bbo/results_20250228-103140.csv
+    WARNING:root:Results file already exists, it will be renamed to /Users/romainegele/Documents/Argonne/deephyper/examples/examples_bbo/results_20250228-174712.csv

 ..
 GENERATED FROM PYTHON SOURCE LINES 106-107

-Then, we can execute the search for a given number of iterations by using the `search.search(max_evals=...)`.
-It is also possible to use the `timeout` parameter if one needs a specific time budget (e.g., restricted computational time in machine learning competitions, allocation time in HPC).
+Then, we can execute the search for a given number of iterations by using the ``search.search(max_evals=...)``.
+It is also possible to use the ``timeout`` parameter if one needs a specific time budget (e.g., restricted computational time in machine learning competitions, allocation time in HPC).

 ..
 GENERATED FROM PYTHON SOURCE LINES 109-111